 Information Systems supports the instruction, research, and administrative needs of the Reynolda Campus of Wake Forest University.
-The campus computer network offers high-speed wired and wireless connectivity from all residence hall rooms, classrooms, offices and most public areas.
+The campus computer network offers high-speed wired and wireless connectivity from all campus buildings.

 Prior to the beginning of classes, Wake Forest University provides new full-time graduate students with Wake Forest-owned laptops.
-This practice does not include the Visiting International Faculty Program (VIF).
+This practice does not include the Visiting International Faculty Program (VIF) or the Documentary Film Program (DOC).
 Information Systems provides service and support for the ThinkPad and the standard software that Wake Forest licenses for use by students.
-Maintenance warranty against manufacturer's defects is provided for the note-book computers for a limited time.
+Maintenance warranty against manufacturer's defects is provided for the notebook computers for a limited time.
 Students are responsible for the care of the computer and will be subject to full replacement cost for loss or damage not covered by warranty.

-Continuing graduate students may lease laptops from Information Systems 336.758.4357 or purchase computers from Wake Forest Computer Sales and Service located on the Bowman Gray Campus 336.716.9404.
 These notebook computers contain a standard suite of powerful programs that allow students easy access to research and class materials and offer the ability to interact with faculty, staff, and other students through the campus network.
-Software programs include Microsoft Office, electronic mail, and Internet applications such as Mozilla and Macromedia Dreamweaver.
+Software programs include Microsoft Office, Adobe Acrobat and digital media tools, and e-mail and Internet applications like Mozilla and Adobe Dreamweaver.
 A large variety of instructional, classroom, and research resources are also available.
-These include the online catalog, databases, and electronic journals provided by the Z. Smith Reynolds Library.
+These include online resources, databases, and electronic journals provided by the Z. Smith Reynolds Library.
+The Library's online resources can be accessed from all campus buildings via the campus network, or from anywhere via the Web.